White kitchens: 10 wonderfully modern looks for your new space

 Now, let’s be honest, white kitchens have had a little bit of a bad rap in recent years.
 Why?
 Well, I think we see them as a bit dated, maybe a bit cold, possibly a bit boring (sorry!) and with so many colourful painted kitchens to be had, white has taken a bit of a backseat (until now!).
 I also think that when I say white kitchen, your mind probably goes right to a super high-gloss design with a bold glass splashback in lime green or red – a popular look in the 2010s.
 Am I right?

-I digress, white kitchens are much more than those clinical-looking shiny spaces nowadays and with clever design tricks, this colour choice can look very sophisticated indeed – and warm.
+White kitchens are much more than those clinical-looking shiny spaces nowadays and with clever design tricks, this colour choice can look very sophisticated indeed – and warm.
 It’s all about getting those other details right to balance out the white and, of course, choosing a shade of white that will work in your home and the levels of light in there.
+And layers.
+Layers, layers, layers.

 So if you’re fed up of those dark kitchens, don’t want a grey design or aren’t a fan of colourful choices, I’m here to inspire you with my top pick of the white kitchens available now.
 From classic to modern, Shaker to slab and matt to gloss, see which one you like best…